-Honors and other highly qualified students of Council member institutions have the exciting opportunity to study in England through an interdisciplinary semester at Oxford University.
+Honors and other highly qualified students have the exciting

+opportunity to study in English through this interdisciplinary semester in Oxford.
 The rigorous academic program, aimed at increasing critical thinking skills and scholarship from an integrated Christian perspective, allows participants to choose from a wide variety of tutorial study programs in numerous disciplines, including the arts, religion, history, literature and philosophy.
-In addition to two Oxford tutorials, students participate in a seminar and an integrative course through which they produce a scholarly project or term paper.
+In addition to two tutorials, students participate in a seminar and an integrative course through which they produce a scholarly project or term paper.
 Field trips provide opportunities for experiential learning in England's rich historical setting.
 See the Registry for details.